pluja/awesome-privacy/README.md

 ## Online Phone Providers

+Many websites require phone number verification.
+These services offer a way to receive (and sometimes send) SMS messages in a privacy-focused manner.

 ### No email verification, accepting monero
 - [Crypton](https://crypton.sh/) - Secure SMS Sim Card in the cloud.
 (Based in Iceland)
 - [Virtualsim](https://virtualsim.net/) - Virtualsim provides physical SIM cards leasing for SMS verifications.
 (Based in Ukraine)